Environmental impacts of nitrate pollution

 To achieve these standards, however, public utilities and water companies in nitrate stressed regions must invest millions in energy-intensive nitrate removal processes, water blending plants and catchment management programmes.
 Ultimately, the consumer picks up the tab.

 The situation is at least as troubling for private water supply users.
 The World Health Organisation reports that recent cases of methaemoglobinaemia have most frequently been associated with private well use.
-That is not surprising since gastrointestinal infection, which is thought to increase methaemoglobinaemia risk, is also associated with private well use.
 But equally the monitoring and enforcement of nitrate and nitrite limits in private supplies is more challenging for regulators and typically less rigorous.

 Environmental impacts of nitrate in ground water – the time bomb beneath our feet